 If you feel like remembering and honoring your treasured loved ones, then absolutely do!
 You loved them so much while they were with you…and your love is still great for them today!
 Never apologize, or feel bad, for remembering or honoring those you love…deceased or living!

 Ask God to guide and direct you throughout your grief, to comfort you, and to give you fresh ideas of how to create a meaningful holiday season as you create your new balance.

 Here are 10 ideas for remembering & honoring your cherished loved one this holiday season:

-- Think of your loved one’s favorite holiday tradition and then do that tradition in their honor.
-You may even choose to invite your loved one’s closest family members and friends to do the tradition with you.
+- Think of your loved one’s favorite holiday tradition and then do that special tradition in their honor.
+You may even choose to invite your loved one’s closest family members and friends to do this special tradition with you.

 - Light a memory candle in honor of your loved one.
 You can share with others what your special candle signifies, or you can tuck the special meaning privately in your heart.